 “I’m busy.”
 I said.
 “I want to get this finished.”

 Bob persisted.
 “Mark, stop what you are doing.
 Go to fellowship hall.
 You have to see what is going on.
 Take a camera.”

 Reluctantly I got up.
 I found the camera went to the fellowship hall.

 There, on a 2” x 10” board that rested on two overturned five-gallon paint buckets, sat Samuel Johnson.
 Around him, on the concrete slab, sat many of the young people of our group.
 Softly and slowly, Samuel spoke . . . telling them of his life . . . his family . . . his work . . . telling them of Orangeburg and his beloved church.
 As he spun stories and answered questions, tears filled my eyes.
 I was helping build a physical church; Samuel was building Christ’s body.

 Why did I remember this story today?
 Who knows?

-Perhaps it is because I have been thinking about the hurts of God’s people – the terrorism that ripped Norway, the famine that stalks the Horn of Africa, ongoing violence South Kordofan and Malawi, gunfire on our country’s streets, on and on the list goes.
+Perhaps it is because I have been thinking about the hurts of God’s people – the violence in Gaza and Israel, the children who flee Central America to come to the United States, bombing in South Kordofan, hunger around the world particularly in South Sudan and North Korea, gunfire on our country’s streets, on and on the list goes.
 It does not seem to end.

 In the face of such violations, suffering, and pain, my efforts seem so small and insignificant.
 But Samuel Johnson reminds me of the importance of perspective.